SiliconValleyInsight/sitbot/README.md

 ## Installation (for Google Chrome Version 67.0.3396.99)

-1. Download the extension.
-It will be saved as `sitbot.crx`
+1. Download the extension file by clicking `download` then `Download ZIP` on the upper right of the page.

 2. Go to chrome://extensions/ and check the box for Developer mode in the top right.
 Refresh.

-3. Use a [CRX Extractor app](http://crxextractor.com/) to unpack the CRX file and turn it into a ZIP file.

-4. Locate the ZIP file on your computer and unzip it.
+3. Locate the ZIP file on your computer and unzip it.

-5. Go back to the chrome://extensions/ page and click the **LOAD UNPACKED** button and select the unzipped folder for your extension to install it.
+4. Go back to the chrome://extensions/ page and click the **LOAD UNPACKED** button and select the unzipped folder for your extension to install it.

 ## Usage